1984 Book 3, Chapter 5 Quotes

 The Party does not merely employ physical torture on the captured rebels and criminals, but psychological torture as well.
-The Party capitalizes on fear very proficiently.

 The cage was nearer; it was closing in.
 Winston heard a succession of shrill cries which appeared to be occurring in the air above his head.
 But he fought furiously against his panic.
 To think, to think, even with a split second left – to think was the only hope.
 Suddenly the foul musty odor of the brutes struck his nostrils.
 There was a violent convulsion of nausea inside him, and he almost lost consciousness.
 Everything had gone black.
 For an instant he was insane, a screaming animal.
 Yet he came out of the blackness clutching an idea.
 There was one and only one way to save himself.
 He must interpose another human being, the body of another human being, between himself and the rats.
 (3.5.21)